 - Read over the Step by Step Instructions section to become thoroughly familiar with the Gallery Walk technique

 - Obtain images of five different soil types (soil orders) from varying locations.
 These images could be from your own archive or from those archived at the sites listed in the "References and Resources" section below.
 One picture should show the soil in a cross section (pictured on the right) the other a surface view (pictured on left) showing landuse.
 A subsurface and surface perspective will provide groups with needed clues in determining soil characteristics.

 - On each poster board fix the two images from each location.
 Indicate where the images were photographed.
 Profiles that are too similar will often confuse students so its a good idea to choose soil order images that have maximum contrast in terms of landuse and soil profile characteristics.
-These sample images (Microsoft Word 1.8MB Nov8 04), larger versions of the thumbnails that appear on this page, could be used for this exercise.
+These sample images (Microsoft Word PRIVATE FILE 1.8MB Nov8 04), larger versions of the thumbnails that appear on this page, could be used for this exercise.

 - Introduce the Gallery Walk technique to students the period before students actually participate in the activity.
 Actually having students walk through a mock Gallery Walk will save time explaining directions later.
 It is also appropriate to indicate why you are using Gallery Walk (to foster critical thinking and promote cooperative learning).